mseafox-github/jekyll-serif-theme/about.md

 bodyClass: page-about
 ---

-REAITeam is a professional, full service real estate solutions firm that buys and sells properties throughout [Your location here] We specialize in buying distressed homes at a significant discount, and renovate and resell them to retail home buyers and landlords.
+REAITeam is a professional, full service real estate solutions firm that buys and sells properties throughout Texas.
+We specialize in buying distressed homes at a significant discount, and renovate and resell them to retail home buyers and landlords.

-Founded in 2019 by Eddie Min & Tina Wu, REAITeam is excited to be part of the area’s renaissance and we aspire to continue contributing to the economic rejuvenation of Houston, TX and its neighborhoods.
+Founded in 2019 by Eddie Min & Tina Wu, REAITeam is excited to be part of the area’s renaissance and we aspire to continue contributing to the economic rejuvenation of Texas and its neighborhoods.